 In your resume.
 All of your bullet points should focus on your career story.
-Include important information about how you solved problems by using the “PAR” method; include details about the problem, the action you took and the results you created.
-Focus extensively on the job description and incorporate keywords that match the employer’s needs when you explain why you are a good match.
+Include important information about how you solved problems by using the PAR method; include details about the problem, the action you took, and the results you created.
+Focus extensively on the job description and incorporate keywords that match the employee’s needs when you explain why you are a good match.

 In the interview.
 Prepare for interviews by identifying several stories that will address typical interview questions.
 Ultimately, the big question you must answer is: Why are you the right person for the job?
-Use the “PAR” approach when you prepare so you’ll be able to discuss problems you’ve solved, explain how (what actions you took) and discuss results you accomplished during the interview.
+Use the PAR approach when you prepare so you will be able to discuss problems you solved, explain how (what actions you took) and discuss results you accomplished during the interview.
 Spend the majority of your time explaining how you overcame the problem and the rest of your time detailing the results of your efforts.
-Ideally, you’ll mention the long-term impact you had on your organization.
+Ideally, you will mention the long-term impact you had on your organization.
 For example, “One year later, the office is still following the protocols I instituted.”

-Remember, in all cases, be brief, focus on results, address the items the employer wants to know and practice your stories so you’re able to flexibly adjust based on the situation and question.
-Once you identify the stories to tell, you’ll be well on your way to job search success!
+Remember, in all cases, be brief, focus on results, address the items the employer wants to know and practice your stories so you are able to flexibly adjust based on the situation and question.
+Once you identify the stories to tell, you will be well on your way to job search success!